Adverbs of Manner

 Here, careful is an adjective and gives more information about what kind of driver Tom is.
 Adjectives usually follow the verb “to be” and come before a noun.

-Usually, we make adverbs by adding “ly” to the end of an adjective.
+Usually, we make adverbs by adding “ly” to the end of

 Examples: